hsandt/pico-boots/README.md

 From any of your modules, you can `require` other modules, but always make sure to pass the relative path from the project source root.
 This is because picotool doesn't recognize equivalent paths written differently, and would include such modules multiple times in the PICO-8 cartridge.

-For the rest, code as you would normally with PICO-8, except you should use "clean lua" (Lua compatible with both standard Lua interpreters and PICO-8) if you want to be able to test your code with busted, using the test pipeline provided with this framework.
+For the rest, code as you would normally with PICO-8.
+However, if you want to be able to test your code with busted using the test pipeline provided with this framework, you will also need to:

+* write everything in "clean lua" (Lua compatible with both standard Lua interpreters and PICO-8)

+* replace all your PICO-8 `print()` calls with `api.print()` and `require("engine/pico8/api")` at the top of any of your main entry file for it to work in PICO-8

 See the [repository for sample game pico-boots demo](https://github.com/hsandt/pico-boots-demo) for a full example.